Comparable Dark Matter and Baryon energy densities from Dark Grand Unification: The Model

 Start with the determination of the dark color group.
 To get similar confinement scales between DC and QCD, even with help from the unification of couplings at a high scale, the running of the couplings should also be close.
 For the coupling constant $g_i$ of the gauge group $G$, the one-loop beta function is given by

+The $n_f$ and $n_s$ are the number of active Weyl fermions and real scalars charged under the gauge group $G$ respectively. $C_2(G)$ is the quadratic Casimir for the adjoint representation and $T(R)$ is the Dynkin index.
 From the coefficient, we can see that the gauge boson contribution dominates.
 Therefore, we prefer a dark color gauge group with the same $C_2(G)=3$ as QCD.
 This requirement narrows down the choice of the dark color gauge group to three: $SU(3)$, $Sp(4)$, and $SO(8)$.
 Other choices are still possible but would either result in a much lower unification scale or require specific matter content to fine-tune the running.

 Among the three choices, $SU(3)$ is undoubtedly the most straightforward option, which is also the case in unification models based on a mirror dark sector \cite{Lonsdale:2014wwa,Lonsdale:2014yua,Ibe:2019ena}, where the dark QCD sector is the same as the SM QCD sector.
-However, to unify with the SM group in a standard manner, as we will see next, $SU(3)$ or, more generally, $SU(N)$ with $N>2$ does not work well since its fundamental representation is complex, raising the issue of quantum anomaly and requiring a more complicated setup.
-On the other hand, when the dark color group is $Sp(N)$ or $SO(N)$, the issue of quantum anomaly is less severe.
-Therefore, in this work, we will focus on the $Sp(4)$ case and leave the other two groups for future study.
+However, to achieve unification with the SM gauge group in a conventional manner, $SU(3)$ does not work well.
+It raises the issue of quantum anomaly, requiring a more complicated setup, and also has problems getting a desired fermion spectrum, as we will illustrate further in Appendix~\ref{App:SU(3)}.
+On the other hand, when the dark color group is $Sp(N)$ or $SO(N)$, the issue of quantum anomaly is less severe and the desired fermion spectrum can be achieved.
+Therefore, in this work, we will focus on the $Sp(4)$ dark QCD sector.